AdobeDocs/deliverability-learn.en/help/introduction.md

 ---
 title: Introduction
 description: Use this guide to learn key deliverability terms, concepts, and approaches to empower you to stay ahead of the curve.
-Use it to keep the email channel at the forefront of your marketing mix, with high priority on deliverability, inbox placement, and your revenue.
 feature: Deliverability
-topics: Deliverability
 kt: 5321
 doc-type: Tutorial
 activity: understand